JudgeGregg/sphinxwiki/content/pages/ReviewProcess.rst

 How to be a good reviewer
 -------------------------

-First, make sure all of the obvious things are accounted for.
+F.html, make sure all of the obvious things are accounted for.
 Check the "Things your branch or patch must contain" list above, and make sure each point applies to the branch.

 Use `pyflakes <https://pypi.python.org/pypi/pyflakes>`_ to check the basic quality of the code.
 The following command will check all the files modified and added by a branch merge: